Long service leave - Cashing out long service leave

 Employee / workerEmployer

-This page outlines the requirements for cashing out a long service leave entitlement under the WA Long Service Leave Act.
+The Cashing out long service leave video discusses the requirements for cashing out long service leave entitlements under the WA Long Service Leave Act.

-A long service leave entitlement cannot be cashed out in advance of the employee having completed the necessary continuous employment (i.e. prior to the leave being accrued), either through a lump sum payment or a loaded up base rate of pay or commission payment.
+A long service leave entitlement cannot be cashed out in advance of the employee having completed the necessary continuous employment (i.e. prior to the leave being accrued), either through a lump sum payment or incrementally through an extra amount paid on top of a base rate of pay or commission payment.

-A benefit is not adequate unless the employee is paid at least the amount they would have received had they taken the leave.
+When an employee cashes out long service leave, they must be paid at least the amount of ordinary pay they would have received had they taken the leave.
 This is to ensure that an employee who cashes out accrued long service leave is not financially worse off for cashing out their leave than taking the leave.

 An agreement to cash out long service leave must be in writing and signed by the employer and employee.

-The employer must keep a copy of the written agreement, including details of the benefit for, and the amount of, long service leave that was foregone, and when the benefit was paid.
+The employer must keep a copy of the written agreement, including details of the amount of leave and the dollar value of the long service leave cashed out.

 There are specific record keeping requirements when long service leave is cashed out.
-Visit the What employment records must be kept? page for details.
+Visit the Long service leave – record keeping obligations page for details.

 Last modified: